epykure/epyk-ui/README.md

 ```

 Export the result in a local HTML page.
-More example are available on the [official repository](https://github.com/epykure/epyk-templates)
+More examples are available on the [official repository](https://github.com/epykure/epyk-templates)

-More example are available on Github or in [Jupyter](https://nbviewer.jupyter.org/github/epykure/epyk-templates-notebooks/blob/master/index.ipynb)
+Also available on Github or in [Jupyter](https://nbviewer.jupyter.org/github/epykure/epyk-templates-notebooks/blob/master/index.ipynb)

 Please get in touch if there is any feature you feel Epyk-UI needs.